HrSTILL/Flight_Manager/README.md

 </p>

 ## Project Overview
-The goal of the project is to crate an Windows Forms App + working DataBase in Accsses and connect them, so we have a functional Manager App for reserving plane tickets.
+The goal of the project is to crate a website application + working database with ASP, so we have a functional Manager App for reserving plane tickets.
 - Language: C#
 - Framework: ASP
 - Database: Entity